 Fellows are expected to pursue research activities associated with their primary area, as demonstrated by conference presentations and published work.
 Fellows will also teach one course in their home departments during each year of their residency, and are expected to participate in CRRES activities and in seminars in their home departments.

-The two-year position begins on August 1, 2020 and ends on May 31, 2022, at a 10-month annual salary of $51,500.
+The two-year position begins on August 1, 2024 and ends on May 31, 2026, at a 10-month annual salary of $51,500.
 The postdoctoral fellow will also receive $3,000 each year in research support and Indiana University health benefits.
-Fellows are allocated office space, and a computer and printer.

 - Cover letter